blackspike/netlify-puppeteer-demo/README.md

 # Netlify Puppeteer Demo

-We had a real hassle getting puppeteer working on Netlify, but we did, and here is a demo project for our reference.
+We had a real hassle getting puppeteer working on Netlify, but we did!
+And here is a demo project for our reference.

 ## Demo